SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 ### LSP: Liskov Substitution Principle

-> What is wanted here is something like the following substitution property: if for each object o1 of type S there is an object 02 of type T such that for all programs P defined in terms of T, the behaviour of P is unchanged when o1 is substituted for o2 then S is a subtype of T.
+> What is wanted here is something like the following substitution property: if for each object o1 of type S there is an object 02 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T.
 This rule is a good guide in asserting if the inheritance makes sense between two types.
 This principle easily translates to an architectural level.

 Imagine calling 4 different API's that should follow a spec, but one doesn't.
-Now you have to create special code for the exceptions, clearly, there is not simple substition possible.
+Now you have to create special code for the exceptions, clearly, there is not simple substitution possible.

 #### Example: Good
 We have an interface `License` and we have then two classes `Personal License` and `Business License`.
 They both can implement the `calculateFee()` function without weird unexpected side effects.

 #### Example: Bad
-We have a class `Rectangle` with `setHeight` and `setWidth`, a `Square` should not inherit/sublcass the rectangle.
+We have a class `Rectangle` with `setHeight` and `setWidth`, a `Square` should not inherit/subclass the rectangle.
 Because there you should have a function `setSide()`.
 Now the user needs to be aware that:
 ```
 Rectange r = ...
 r.setWidth(5);
 r.setHeight(2);
-assert(r.area() == 10); // This will fail, and come as a suprise
+assert(r.area() == 10); // This will fail, and come as a surprise
 ```
 the `Square` is not a suitable subtype of `Rectangle` in this solution.